Professional Burnout: The 6 Mismatches That Are Driving the Burnout Epidemic

 What’s going wrong?

-Toxic workplaces aren’t just about bad bosses—they’re about a culture that fosters isolation, exclusion, or outright hostility.
-Office politics and lack of team support create isolation and conflict.
-Remote work has added another layer of disconnection, with employees feeling like faceless names in an endless Zoom call.
-Without strong, positive relationships, employees feel disconnected and unsupported, making stress harder to manage.
+Toxic workplaces aren’t just about bad bosses—they’re about cultures that foster isolation, exclusion, or outright hostility.
+Office politics and lack of team support create disconnection and conflict.
+Remote work has added another layer of distance, with employees feeling like faceless names in endless Zoom calls.
+Without positive, respectful working relationships, employees feel unsupported, making stress harder to manage.

 What to do instead: